MudasirSherwani/Space-Travelers-Hub/README.md

 The Missions section displays a list of current missions along with their brief description and participation status.
 There is also a button next to each mission that allows users to join the selected mission or leave the mission the user joined earlier.

 **My Profile**
-The My Profile section displays all reserved rockets and space missions.
+The My Profile section displays all reserved rockets and space mission.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>